Ensure that your account password is no longer than 8 characters, to maintain compatibility with the SMPP specification.

 0x01(final delivery status outcome of “success” or “failure”)

-user_message_referenceis not used but support is planned (to allow customers to implement message duplication avoidance strategies)
+user_message_referenceis not currently used but may be used in the future, e.g. to allow customers to implement message duplication avoidance strategies

 Multiple concurrent binds for the same account are enabled through the use of bind groups.
 This allows a customer, for example, to have two transmitter binds connected, with MOs and status reports received via a single third receiver bind.
 The scheme employed allows for various permutations and is controlled by the customer without intervention by BulkSMS.